Toward Fast and Provably Accurate Near-field Ptychographic Phase Retrieval: Preliminaries: Prior Results for Far-Field Ptychography using Local Measurements

 One may verify that the lead eigenvector is $\mathbf{u} = (e^{\mathbbm{i}\theta_0} \; e^{i \theta_1} \; e^{i \theta_2} \; e^{\mathbbm{i}\theta_3})^T$ and therefore

 \end{example} In Section \ref{sec:ImprovedBlockPRanalysis}, we will discuss another slightly more sophisticated way for estimating the phases based on Algorithm 3 of \cite{preskitt2018phase} which involves taking the smallest eigenvector of an appropriately weighted graph Laplacian.
 Indeed, this new angular synchronization approach is what ultimately allows for the NFP error bound in Theorem~\ref{thm:MainThm} to have improved dependence on signal dimension $d$ over prior FFP error bounds in \cite{IVW16,IPSV18,preskitt2021admissible}.
+The end result will be a more accurate method for computing $\widehat{\mathbf{X}}$ in \eqref{eqn: bigXhat} from given NFP measurements \eqref{eqn: noisy near field}.